 You will also need hot water (for the liquid content), and a little salt to taste, which as always with my recipes, is optional.

-And of course, the biscuits need to be sandwiched together with melted chocolate, so you will need approximately 150g of Cadbury’s Dairy Milk chocolate for the filling.
-If you prefer you can use Milky Bar or another white chocolate.
+And of course, the biscuits need to be sandwiched together with melted chocolate, so you will need approximately 150g of Cadbury's Dairy Milk chocolate for the filling.
+If you prefer you could use Milky Bar or another white chocolate.

 Mix the biscuits

 - Start off by creaming the butter and sugar together.
-If you have a food processor or electric hand-mixer, this will take seconds.
-If you don’t, then you can just do it the old-fashioned way and use a wooden spoon.
+If you have a food processor or electric hand mixer, this will take seconds.
+If you don't, then you can just do it the old-fashioned way and use a wooden spoon.
 It will just take a lot longer.
 The end result should be a creamy mixture of butter and dissolved sugar (image 1 above).

 - Transfer the butter/sugar mixture to a mixing bowl (if you used a food processor) and sift in the flour and cocoa powder (and salt if using) (image 2 above).
 Don't mix yet!